jsdelivr/globalping/docs/measurement/post-create.md

 **status code**: `202 Accepted`

-**content**: response will contain an Id number of your measurement, an absolute URI to the measurement status, and total number of probes assigned to your query.
+**content**: response will contain an Id number of your measurement, and total number of probes assigned to your query.
 The count of assigned probes might vary from what you requested.
+A URL pointing to the measurement status is sent in the `Location` header.

 ### schema